1itm/AudioSample/README.md

-Page for synthesized audio samples
+This repository contains audio samples synthesized by a mandarin TTS model based on Tacotron.